wayfair-incubator/little-cheesemonger/README.md

 * `python_dependencies` is a list of Python dependencies to install via `pip`.
 They are expected to be in `package==version` format.
 They are currently installed for all available versions of Python in a given manylinux image.
+* `python_versions` is a list of Python versions to install Python dependencies for in a given manylinux image.
+They are expected to follow the Python installation directory naming convention from in the specified manyliniux image, ex. `cp36-cp36m`.
+Python version names can be found by running `ls /opt/python` in a manylinux image.
 * `steps` is a list of steps to execute via bash.
 Package building and uploading could be implemented here, or `little-cheesemonger` could be integrated into a larger system!